rocky-linux/documentation/en/rocky/8/admin_guide/07-file-systems.md

 ## Partitioning

 Partitioning will allow the installation of several operating systems because it is impossible to have several of them cohabit on the same logical drive.
-Partitioning also allows to separate data logically (security, access optimization, ...).
+Partitioning also allows the separation of data logically (security, access optimization, ...).

-The division of the physical disk into partitioned volumes is recorded in the partition table stored in the first sector of the disk (MBR: _Master Boot Record_).
+The division of the physical disk into partitioned volumes is recorded in the partition table, stored in the first sector of the disk (MBR: _Master Boot Record_).

 The same physical disk can be divided into a maximum of 4 partitions: